kwangjong/kwangjong.github.io/page/projects.md

 	<!--description-->
 	<div>
   	<p>
   		My attempt on building a neural network from scratch.
-Implemented feed-forward neural network with stochastic gradient descent and adam optimizer and integrated into Huggingface Spaces using Streamlit for the demonstration.
+Implemented feed-forward network capable of regression and binary classification with an option to use Stochastic Gradient Descent or Adam for optimization.
+Integrated into Huggingface Spaces using Streamlit for the demonstration.
   	</p>
   </div>
   <!--tech-->